Delfini Rx Messaging Scripts are scripts for scripts.

 Your Risk

-Your risk can be decreased by taking a statin medication to lower your cholesterol and your risk.
+You can reduce your risk by taking a statin medication to lower your cholesterol.

 Benefits for Reduced Risk of Heart Attack or Stroke

-High quality research studies tell us that out of 100 patients like you —
+Research studies of reasonable quality tell us that out of 100 patients like you—

-23 people will have a heart attack or stroke if they choose no treatment.
+• 23 people will have a heart attack or stroke if they choose no treatment over 3 to 5 years.

 • Do not take a statin medication if you are pregnant, nursing or if you might get pregnant while taking the drug because statins may interfere with normal development of a fetus.